-If she hasn't made it easy for you by already voicing an opinion on the subject (or admiring someone else's engagement ring), here are a few things to keep in mind when considering shape:
+If she hasn't made it easy for you by already voicing an opinion on the subject (or admiring someone else's engagement ring), keep these thoughts in mind when considering shape:

-She will be wearing this ring 24/7 every day of your married life.
+She will be wearing this ring every day of your married life.
 It will need to go with everything from jeans to evening wear.
-If you're uncertain about her shape preference, it's sensible to stick to the classics.
+If you're uncertain about her diamond shape preference, it's sensible to stick to the classics, such as a round or square shape.
 They became classics because they appeal to most people most of the time.

-Certain shapes pair more successfully with other gems in multi-stone rings.
-Round, Oval and Marquise all work well.
-Pear and Heart shape are more challenging.
+Certain shapes pair more successfully with other shapes in multi-stone rings.
+Round, oval and marquise shapes work well sitting side-by-side.
+Pear and heart shapes are more challenging.

-Taste in shape is often reflected in other tastes a woman has.
-If she prefers clean, modern lines in furniture, for example, it's likely she'll react well to the same aesthetic in Emerald or Square shapes.
+Preference in shape may be reflected in other aspects.
+If she prefers clean, modern lines in furniture, for example, it's likely she'll react well to the same aesthetic in rectangular or square shapes.
 If she tends towards the traditional, a round shape rarely misses.
-More bohemian types tend to favor more unusual shapes, like Trilliant or Marquise.
+Are her tastes eclectic or bohemian?
+She may favor more unusual shapes, like a triangular or marquise shape.

-While there are an unending variety of patterns, details and metal choices, there are four basic types you are likely to encounter:
+While there are endless design choices you can make for her ring, there are some basic setting types you are likely to encounter:

-Sidestone - Diamonds or other gemstones, flank the main stone for additional sparkle or color.
-Popular sidestone settings include 'channel', which protects stones by keeping them flush, and 'bar-channel', which allows more light to enter the sidestones.
+Smaller diamonds or other gemstones that flank the larger center stone for additional sparkle or color.
+Popular sidestone settings include prong, channel (which protects stones by keeping them flush), and bar-channel (which allows more light to enter the sidestones).

-Pave (pah-vey) - The main stone is surrounded by tiny diamonds to add sparkle and the illusion of greater size.
+The center stone is surrounded by tiny gemstones in a pave (pah-vey) setting, usually diamonds, to add sparkle and to give the appearance of a larger center stone.